imacollector® – The media platform preserving the memory of Japanese pop culture

 My Hero Academia

-A landmark of modern shonen whose impact on pop culture remains immense, reflected in a wide range of collectibles that are sometimes rare, yet instantly recognizable.
+A landmark of contemporary shonen, whose impact on pop culture remains immense, reflected in a wide range of collectible items.
+Sometimes rare, always instantly recognizable.

 Understanding the spirit of imacollector®